saltcute/kasumi-doc/menu-command/session.md

 ## Updating

 `BaseSession` also includes method to update a message.
-However, it does now find the message automatically, and a `messageId` is requried.
+However, it does not find the message automatically, and a `messageId` is requried.

 ### Getting Message ID